WRafell/Coursera-Getting-Cleaning-Data/README.md

-# Coursera-Getting-Cleaning-Data
-This is the project for the Getting and Cleaning Data from Coursera
+# Tidyng the data from the Human Activity Recognition Using Smartphones Dataset